Accommodation in the Netherlands

 See section I am a partner for more information

 When buying property in the Netherlands, the buyer has several rights which should be taken into account.
 According to Dutch law, the purchase of real estate is bound by legal formalities.

 The purchase of a house or an apartment must be written down in a contract in order to be legally valid.
 A verbal offer is not binding.
-Therefore, it is important that agreements regarding the purchase of a house or an apartment are drawn up in a contract as precisely as possible.
-A notary can assist you with this.
+Therefore, it is important that agreements regarding the purchase of a house or an apartment are put down in a contract as precisely as possible.
+A notary will assist you.